 Revealing the contents of a live hand in a multihanded pot before the betting is complete.
+Revealing the contents of a folded hand before the betting is complete.
+Do not divulge the contents of a hand during a deal even to someone not in the pot, so you do not leave any possibility of the information being transmitted to an active player.
 Needlessly stalling the action of a game.